mvaganov/CmdLineAsteroids/notes.md

 ### voice
 I'll be using C sharp as the programming language.
 I assume you already have a C sharp runtime, compiler, and IDE installed.
 These are non negotiable.
-I also assume you know the basics of how to program command line applications in C sharp, including Object Oriented Programming basics.
+I also assume you know the basics of how to program command line applications in C sharp, including Object Oriented Programming basics, which I might refer to as OOP.
 You can still follow along without that knowledge, but I recommend you start with that foundation.

 ### scene